 Competitor magazine has included Detroit when picking its 26 most memorable miles from marathons across the country.
 The magazine called the mile over the bridge as “more scenic” but the mile through the tunnel the “more memorable.”
 Rodale publishing (parent of Runner’s World magazine) has selected Detroit as one of its 10 best events for first-time marathoners.
 Marathon & Beyond magazine has included Detroit it its ranking of the Top 25 finisher medals for North American marathons.

 As of July 2015, we are proud to announce we are a founding race partner of the USA Today Sports Active Alliance.
+As of 2016. we are proud to be a part of the Sister Marathon Peace Initiative.
+The Sister Marathon community aims to build lasting friendships across cultures that serve to bring the world closer together.

 On behalf of the volunteers, sponsors and all marathon organizers, we look forward to seeing you at the Start Line in Detroit for this exciting experience.